lucaskingjade/Motion_Synthesis_Adversarial_Learning/README.md

    * Keras
    * matlotlib

-4)For training the models in the paper, you should navigate to the "\Training" directory under the root directory of the project and there you can find the following five folders:
+4) For training the models in the paper, you should navigate to the "\Training" directory under the root directory of the project and there you can find the following five folders:

 Conditional\_SAAE